Voting by post

-The form will ask you to specify where your postal vote should be sent to.
-This could be your home or any other address, even overseas (although you must make sure there will be enough time to receive and return your ballot paper in time before the election).
+The form will ask you where your postal vote should be sent to.
+This could be your home or any other address, even overseas, although you must make sure there will be enough time to receive and return your ballot paper before the election.

 You should receive your postal vote pack around a week before election day.
 Keep it safe and don't allow others to handle it.